jsenv/jsenv-importmap-eslint-resolver/readme.md

 # Set importmap file path

 By default we will search for a file in your project directory named `import-map.importmap`.
-If the importmap file is located somewhere else you can use `importMapFileRelativeUrl` parameter to tell use where to look at.
+If the importmap file is located somewhere else you can use `importMapFileRelativeUrl` parameter to tell us where to look at.

 ```js
 module.exports = {